Jake-Knox/Jake-Knox/README.md

 I have a diverse language palette, which allows me to approach projects from various angles.
 Here are some languages that I particularly enjoy working with:
 - C#: With a solid foundation in C#, I've worked on video games in Unity and desktop applications.
 - JavaScript: Being well-versed in JavaScript enables me to craft interactive and dynamic web experiences, leveraging frameworks like React to build modern front-end interfaces.
 I'm currently working on a passion project that I've been planning for years.
-- HTML, CSS, and PHP: I have hands-on experience in web development, utilizing HTML and CSS to create engaging user interfaces, and PHP to enhance server-side functionality.
+- HTML, CSS, and PHP: I have hands-on experience in web development, utilising HTML and CSS to create engaging user interfaces, and PHP to enhance server-side functionality.
 - Python: I have worked with Python for web app backend development and dabbled in machine learning projects.
 Its simplicity and vast ecosystem make it a versatile language for a wide range of applications.
 - Java and C++: Java was a language I spent a lot of time with at university, where I delved into object-oriented programming and learned the fundamentals of software development.
 I also picked up C++ to strengthen my skills.
 - Kotlin: I fell in love with Kotlin during my university studies and have since leveraged its concise syntax and powerful features to build fun Android applications.
 My final year project included an app which combined facial recognition with music recommendations.
 It was one of the most rewarding projects that I've worked on.